spryker/spryker-docs/docs/pbc/all/payment-service-provider/202410.0/base-shop/payment-method-strategies.md

 The strategy is defined in the `PaymentMethodTransfer` object.
 The object is used to transfer the payment method data between the shop and the PSP.

 When an app is configured in the ACP app Catalog, the `PaymentMethod` data is sent to Spryker using an async API and is persisted in the database.
-The configuration is a JSON string which is mapped to the `PaymentMethodTransfer` object.
+The configuration is a JSON string, which is mapped to the `PaymentMethodTransfer` object.

 `PaymentMethodTransfer` contains a `PaymentMethodappConfigurationTransfer` object.
 The `PaymentMethodappConfigurationTransfer` object contains the `CheckoutStrategyTransfer` object. `CheckoutStrategyTransfer` contains the strategy name.
 The strategy name is used to determine where and how the payment method or PSP elements are displayed in the shop.